Ethnicities in Iran: Armenians

 Armenian settlements in Iran dates back millennia.
 Ever since antiquity, Armenians and Iranians have always had significant interactions with each other.
 These interactions include cultural, linguistic, economic, and more.

 Armenians used to inhabit a large portion of modern-day northern Iran, most significantly on the western shores of Lake Urmia.

 Armenians and Iranians shared many cultural and religious characteristics.
 Before the 3rd century AD, no other country had as much influence over Armenia as Parthia.
 Intermarriage between the Parthian and Armenian nobility was very common, and for a large portion of Armenian history, much of Armenia was ruled by the modern-day Iranians.

 The newly formed Armenian community in Isfahan played a considerable role in Iran's economic and cultural development.
 Shah Abbas I granted the Armenians monopoly over silk and gave them many other trade incentives.
 Thus, the Armenian community quickly became very wealthy.
 The Armenians were given these trade incentives due to the immense trade routes they covered around the globe.
-Additionally, Armenians were also known for their honesty regarding trade.
-Furthermore, the policies of Shah Abbas proved to be very successful for the Iranian economy, where after a brief period of time, the Iranian economy was booming.
+Armenians were also known for their honesty regarding trade.
+The policies of Shah Abbas proved to be very successful for the Iranian economy, where after a brief period of time, the Iranian economy was booming.

 After the success of the Armenian community in New Julfa, the Armenians of New Julfa migrated to other major countries.
 They formed other settlements connecting many of these newly formed Armenian settlements to Isfahan, Iran.
 These settlements were in the Philippines, India, Venice, France, Spain, the Netherlands, and Russia.
 Thus, all these led to creating a new age for Iran where Iranian goods traveled the world and were consumed by Europeans and Indians.

-The current Iranian-Armenian population is somewhere around 500,000.
+The current Iranian-Armenian population is approximately 500,000.
 They mostly live in Tehran and Jolfa district.
 After the Iranian revolution, many Armenians immigrated to Armenian diasporic communities in North America and western Europe.
 Today the Armenians are Iran's largest Christian religious minority, followed by Assyrians.